-- (1) This section applies to any person who is an applicant for, or holder of a radioactive material license issued under section 22a-153-1 to 22a-153-150, inclusive, of the Regulations of Connecticut State Agencies. - (2) For the purpose of this subsection, radioactive materials under the same administrative control in a single building are licensed as a single facility.
-Radioactive materials under the same administrative control at the same address or in a contiguous group of buildings may be licensed as a single facility if the commissioner determines that it is appropriate.
+- (1) This section applies to any person who is an applicant for or holder of a radioactive material license issued under section 22a-153-30 of the Regulations of Connecticut State Agencies. - (2) For the purpose of this subsection, radioactive materials under the same administrative control in a single building are licensed as a single facility.
+Radioactive materials under the same administrative control at the same address or in a contiguous group of buildings may be licensed as a single facility if the Commissioner determines that it is appropriate.